 (Another firm is estimating the status of the mechanical and housing parts.)

-The carousel has been in storage for a decade, and before installing it in a new location there is work to be done, ranging from paint touch-ups to repairing broken parts.
+The carousel has been in storage since 2012, and before installing it in a new location there is work to be done, ranging from paint touch-ups to repairing broken parts.

 Decorative parts include 80+ horses, two chariots, 48 lower housing panels,